Treehouse Support Elements

 b) Rope suspension from above

-If the struts under the tree house get on your nerves, you can also support your platform with a rope from above.
-Make sure you find a stable branch or a thick branch where you can attach your “tree harness”.
+If the struts under the treehouse get on your nerves, you can also support your platform with a rope from above.
+Make sure you find a stable branch or a thick branch where you can attach your tree sling.
 Remember that the rope itself can cause your platform to sway in the wind.

 Smaller loads up to 500 kg can be attached directly to the GTS Safety.

-A load-bearing steel or Dyneema rope should have a minimum diameter of ø 8 mm for larger loads.
+A load-bearing steel or Dyneema rope should have a minimum diameter of ø 8 mm (0.3 in) for larger loads.

 c) Concreted posts